quangnd2203/image_background_remover/README.md

 - Works entirely offline, ensuring privacy and reliability.
 - Lightweight and optimized for efficient performance.
 - Simple and seamless integration with Flutter projects.
+- Add a custom background color to images.

 ---